circonus/docs/content/circonus/on-premises/roles-services/data-storage.md

 If the snowthd child process becomes unstable, verify that the host is not starved for resources (CPU, IO, memory).
 Hardware disk errors can also impact snowth's performance.
-On OmniOS, run `iostat -zxne` and look for non-zero counts in the `h/w` column.
 On EL7, install [smartmontools](https://www.smartmontools.org/) and run `smartctl` on each disk, looking for uncorrected errors.
 If in doubt, contact Circonus Support (support@circonus.com) for assistance.